ubc-library-rc/gis-georeferencing/README.md

 Link to workshop: [https://ubc-library-rc.github.io/gis-georeferencing](https://ubc-library-rc.github.io/gis-georeferencing)

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

+### WS Development Questions
+- What map to georefernce and why?
+Historical maps of vancouver are nice!
+- Who is our audience?
+How to integrate interest groups (historical maps; gis georeferencing)

+## Potential WS Sections
+- Browse Map Collection
+- What is Georeferencing
+- Why georeference
+  * to add maps to database and make query-able by location or attribute data
+  * add as basemap
+  * compare place names etc.
+  * trace and create shapefiles for spatial (or spatiotemporal) analysis
+  * example of landsurvey (also useful for qgis workflow)
+- Hands On
+  * Introduce a map
+  * overview of QGIS workflow
+  * Discuss projections (GCS)
+  * georerencing strategies
+  * Demo